October 15, 2007

 As of last week, the Market Climate for stocks was characterized by unfavorable valuations and unfavorable market action.
 The Strategic Growth Fund remains fully hedged based on this combination of market conditions, which has historically been associated with negative average returns even in the absence of the more extreme syndrome of overvalued, overbought, overbullish conditions that we observe in this particular instance.

-While the S&P 500 surpassed its prior July 19 peak last week, the Strategic Growth Fund has also achieved positive returns since that date (indeed, outpacing the S&P 500) which underscores the fact that the Fund is not a “bear fund” or a “short fund.”
-We currently have a “staggered strike” hedge to provide somewhat stronger protection against any substantial loss that might emerge, but are not positioned in a way that would be expected to produce losses as the result of a further market advance.
+While the S&P 500 surpassed its prior July 19 peak last week, the Strategic Growth Fund has also achieved positive returns since that date (indeed, outpacing the S&P 500).
+We currently have a "staggered strike" hedge to provide somewhat stronger protection against any substantial loss that might emerge.
 As always, the Fund does accept the risk that our stock holdings will perform differently than the indices we use to hedge (typically the S&P 500 and the Russell 2000).
 While a substantial performance shortfall in our stocks could result in a loss for the Fund, the difference in performance between our stocks and those indices has been substantially positive since the Fund's inception, and has been the primary driver of Fund returns over time.